 Capital is the central power institution of capitalism: it is the main force underlying the relentless transformation of power relations in capitalist societies.
 The course explores the accumulation of capital from three interrelated perspectives: conceptual, historical and empirical.
-At the conceptual level, it examines the evolution of different orthodox and critical theories of value and how these theories serve to explain and justify contending notions of accumulation.
+At the conceptual level, the course examines the evolution of different orthodox and critical theories of value and how these theories serve to explain and justify contending notions of accumulation.
 At the historical level, it traces the development of capital from its humble pre-capitalist origins to its present world dominance.
-At the empirical level, it studies and juxtaposes the qualitative and quantitative aspects of capital accumulation as they pertain to the contemporary political economy.
-In parallel to these explorations, the course introduces students to art and science of empirical research.
+At the empirical level, it studies and juxtaposes the qualitative and quantitative aspects of capital accumulation and study what they mean for the contemporary political economy.
+In parallel to these explorations, the course introduces students to the art and science of empirical research.
 By the end of the course, students are expected to be able to develop and integrate theoretical arguments with their own empirical work.